 1. Consolidating the brief in early stages of a campaign

 When clients listen to these early stage recordings, and hear how prospects actually respond to the brief, responses are often not quite as expected.
-Giving clients the opportunity to dip into the call recordings at this stage makes sense, enabling them to test the water, tweak and improve their proposition based on real conversations.
+Giving clients the opportunity to dip into the call recordings at this stage makes sense, enabling them to test the water, tweak and improve their proposition based on real conversations and feedback.

 2. Providing insight to the sales team and increasing conversion